BMEngineeR/BioGSP/README.md

 ## What is SGCC?

-**Spectral Graph Cross-Correlation (SGCC)** measures how similar two spatial patterns are across different scales:
+**Spectral Graph Cross-Correlation (SGCC)** measures how similar two spatial patterns are across different scales using Fourier domain analysis:

--  **Pattern Comparison**: Compare two spatial signals on the same graph structure
+-  **Fourier Domain Computation**: Works directly with spectral coefficients for mathematical accuracy
+-  **DC Component Exclusion**: Ignores constant offset (λ = 0) to focus on meaningful spatial patterns
 -  **Multi-scale Similarity**: Considers both fine-scale and broad-scale similarities
--  **Energy Normalized**: Fair comparison regardless of signal magnitude
+-  **Energy Normalized**: Fair comparison using Parseval's theorem-consistent energy weighting
 -  **Robust Metric**: Ranges from -1 to 1, where higher values indicate greater similarity

 ## How This Package Works